raspberrypilearning/make-crumble-robot-head/en/step_1.md

 + A paperclip
 + Tools to make your robot head, e.g. scissors and glue or tape

-**Note**: A hot melt glue gun makes fixing the servo into your project very easy.
+**Note**: A hot melt glue gun is an easy tool to fix the servo into your project.

 ### Software